 Monday to Friday, 7:30 a.m. to 6 p.m.

 - Fingerprint Services

-Notice: Strathcona County RCMP & Enforcement Services will no longer provide Criminal Record/Security Clearance Checks and Fingerprint Services for residents of the City of Edmonton.
+Notice: Strathcona County RCMP and Enforcement Services will no longer provide Criminal Record/Security Clearance Checks for residents of the City of Edmonton.
 We will continue to provide these services to all residents of RCMP jurisdictions, along with fingerprint services for federal agency requests to all residents, regardless of where they reside.

 New residents to Strathcona County: If your government ID does not reflect your new Strathcona County address, another document must be provided at time of application confirming the address.
 I.E. bank statement, utility bill.

 RCMP Officer in Charge Supt.
 Dale Kendall presented on policing priorities in Strathcona County, March 3, 2022.
 Supt.
 Dale Kendall and Director Tom Sutton also held two in-person presentations October 25 and October 27, 2022.